 Degree and Arts Credit Minimum

-In order to earn their degree, students must complete at least 120 B.I.E.-eligible credits.
-Of these 120, at least 72 must be taken within the Faculty of Arts, except in cases where the program requires more than 48 credits outside of Arts.
+In order to earn their degree, students must complete at least 120 B.F.A.-eligible credits.
+Of these 120, at least 72 must be taken within the Faculty of Arts1 (see below).

-A minimum of 50% of total BIE degree credits, 50% of upper-level BIE degree credits, and 50% of upper-level BIE Core or Minor credits must be completed while registered as a student in the Faculty of Arts.
+A minimum of 50% of total degree credits, 50% of upper-level degree credits, and 50% of upper-level specialization credits (Honours, Major or Minor) must be completed while registered as a student in the Faculty of Arts.